magento/merchdocs/src/catalog/navigation-breadcrumb-trail.md

 ## Common types of breadcrumbs

-There are three main types of breadcrumbs.
-Each comes with its own purpose and different usages.
+There are three main types of breadcrumbs, each with slightly different flows.
 Below are 3 ways you can implement breadcrumbs effectively on your website.

 ### Hierarchy-based breadcrumbs

-It is considered the most widely used and widespread type of bread crumbs.
-The basic idea is that hierarchy-based breadcrumbs tell custovers where they are in the site structure.
+This is considered the most widely used type of bread crumbs.
+Hierarchy-based breadcrumbs tell customers where they are within the site structure.
 Each text link is for a page that is one level higher than the right one.

 Example: `Men > Tops > Hoodies & Sweatshirts`

-Obviously, this type of breadcrumbs helps users easily see where they are in the architecture of your site.
+This type of breadcrumbs helps users easily see where they are in the architecture of your site.
 Navigating to pages at a lower or higher level also becomes much more convenient when you can interact with every part of the navigation chain.

 ### History-based breadcrumbs

-History (or path) based breadcrumbs have the same function as a browser back button.
+A history (or path) based breadcrumb is the same idea as a browser 'Back' button.
 This allows users to quickly return to the previous pages they visited, with all their choices unchanged.

-This type of breadcrumb link is extremely useful when customers simply want to quickly return to a previous page after applying a few filters on a category page.
-It focuses on the actual click path, not location.
+This type of breadcrumb link is useful when customers simply want to quickly return to a previous page after applying a few filters on a category page.
+It uses the actual click path, not location.

 Example: `Home > What's New > Gear > Bags`

 ### Attribute-based breadcrumbs

-This type of breadcrumbs includes product attributes that show customers which attributes they have clicked on.
+This type of breadcrumb shows customers which attributes they have clicked on.
 The most significant difference between attribute-based and hierarchical breadcrumbs is that they not only list your path but also represent the filters you choose for the product (price, quality, color, etc.).
 You can also deselect product filters right from the navigation bar.

 Example: `Home > Suits > All Suits > Refined by > Slim Fit`